March 27, 2020

 It depends on the plan and on the particular benefit.
-Consult with your benefits plan provider to determine whether and in what circumstances benefits can be continued for laid off employees.
-For example, many benefits plans allow for health and dental benefits, but not short or long term disability, to be continued while an employee is “off work” or “inactive”.
+Consult with your benefits plan provider to determine whether and in what circumstances benefits can be continued for laid-off employees.
+For example, many benefits plans allow for health and dental benefits, but not short or long-term disability, to be continued while an employee is “off work” or “inactive”.
 Even if continuation is permitted, it’s not necessarily automatic or mandatory; depending on the terms of the employment contract (or collective agreement), the employer might be able to choose whether to allow benefits to continue during a period of layoff.

 17. Some provincial governments are saying they might order “non-essential” businesses to close as circumstances evolve, and at least one has already done so.
 What’s an “essential” business in this context?

 Right now, that depends on the province.
 Normally, an “essential service” refers to businesses that are strictly necessary for society to continue to function, such as hospitals, public transit, certain manufacturing or “supply chain” companies, pharmacies and grocery stores.
 However, provincial governments haven’t approached this issue in a uniform manner, and are adjusting their actions as the COVID-19 pandemic evolves.
-Employers should continue to actively monitor this situation to ensure continued operation is permitted by law, and in the meantime ensure they’re taking adequate steps to protect their employees’ health and safety.
+Employers should continue to actively monitor this situation to ensure the continued operation is permitted by law, and in the meantime ensure they’re taking adequate steps to protect their employees’ health and safety.